denvermullets/joberino-portal-api/README.md

 I've heard from people that the `google-chrome` gives an error on install, but I think that's 'cause you already have Chrome installed.
 Selenium runs a headless (invisible) Chrome browser to do the scraping.

-If you encounter this error -
+If you encounter this error:

 ```
 Couldn't create 'joberino_portal_api_development' database.